Top 5 Sights To See In New Zealand

 New Zealand is a bucket list holiday destination, with plenty of spectacular sights which you will not want to miss.
 When a country is filled with such awe-inspiring attractions, it can be difficult to know exactly which spot to discover first.

 Famously known as the filming location for Lord of the Rings, New Zealand is known for its stunning national parks, incredible landscapes and striking monuments.

 Take a look as we break down some of the most iconic New Zealand attractions, which are sure to leave you stunned and inspired.

-Hell's Gate is one of many, but probably New Zealand's most famous, geothermal park.
-Located in Rotorua, Hell's Gate is a sacred Maori site expanding 50 acres with mud pools, geysers, hot spring and the largest hot-water waterfall in the Southern Hemisphere.
+An incredibly popular tourist attraction, Hell’s Gate is one of many, but probably New Zealand’s most famous geothermal park.
+Located in Rotorua, Hell’s Gate is a sacred Maori site expanding 50 acres with mud pools, geysers, hot springs and the largest hot-water waterfall in the Southern Hemisphere.
 Part of a bigger National Park, you can visit this thermal wonderland and also experience wildlife, rock climbing, spa days and various nature trails.

 Fun fact: Mud found in sulphur waters my smell terrible but it is actually really good for your skin and hair!
 If you go for a dip, be sure to rub some onto yourself!

 The most popular holiday destination within New Zealand, the Bay of Islands offers stunning views of all 144 islands found here in the Far North District.
 There are many secluded bays, sandy beaches and water activities – paradise.
 You can also find incredible marine life, including dolphins and whales.
 Many people island-hop with sailing yachts.

 Fun fact: The first European to visit the area was Captain Cook, who named the region in 1769.